-Integrating External Databases with Your Wix Site
+About Integrating External Databases with Your Wix Site

-An external database adaptor is a server that translates Wix Data requests from your site to an external database’s protocol, and translates the response back to a Wix Data format.
+An external database adaptor is a server that translates Wix Data requests from your site to an external database’s protocol and translates the response back to a Wix Data format.
 From the Wix site’s point of view, the external database is a data collection and behaves exactly like an internal collection.
-This means that you can use any of the wix-data and wix-dataset APIs and populate repeaters, tables, and other page elements with data from your external database.
+This means that your external database collections can be managed via the Wix Data APIs (REST|SDK), and used (with or without datasets) to populate Wix UI elements like repeatersand tables.

 External database flows: